Open-MBEE/user-forum/categories/general-help.md

 # General help

-Not sure what you are asking get help with any aspect of OpenMBEE
+Not sure what you are asking?
+Get help with any aspect of OpenMBEE